bruh1555/CodeOn/README.md

 Find commands about how to create a CodeOn file in commandsread.txt This project is being worked on currently.
 You may delete ctmOLD.py if you would like.
 It is kept for future references.
+Please, if you experience any python errors or errors in your files at all, report it in the issues.